apache/maven-build-cache-extension/src/site/markdown/remote-cache.md

           resolution="Align properties between remote and local build or remove property from tracked list if mismatch could be tolerated.
 In some cases it is possible to add skip value to ignore lax mismatch"/>
 ```

-Solution is at your discretion.
-If the property is tracked, out-of-date status is fair and expected.
+The solution is at your discretion.
+For a tracked property, out-of-date status is fair and expected.
 If you want to
 relax consistency rules in favor of compatibility, remove property from the reconciliations list